Exchange Search Not Working? Diagnose Search Issues in Server

 If there is a specific source you want to access then write the shell command given below:

-• Wait for some time until the database is creating a copy.
-Check the status of catalog again.
+- Wait for some time until the database creates a copy.
+Check the status of the catalog again.

 Note: If the value changed to healthy then your search issue has been resolved.